Reducing emissions from waste

 • developing the Solid Waste Analysis Protocol to set up a consistent waste classification system, sampling regimes and survey procedures for the estimation of solid waste composition

-• implementing a waste levy of NZ$10 per tonne (2009-2021) for municipal solid waste and enabling regulations to establish product stewardship requirements under the Waste Minimisation Act 2008
+• implementing a waste disposal levy for waste sent to class 1-4 landfills and enabling regulations to establish product stewardship requirements under the Waste Minimisation Act 2008.

-In 2019, 94 per cent of waste emissions were biogenic methane – largely generated by the decomposition of organic waste (such as food, garden, wood and paper waste).
-While waste contributes a small percentage of our total emissions, biogenic methane has a greater warming effect than carbon dioxide while in the atmosphere.
+In 2021, 91.9 per cent of waste emissions were biogenic methane – largely generated by the decomposition of organic waste (such as food, garden, wood and paper waste).
+While waste contributes a small percentage of our total emissions, biogenic methane has a warming effect 25 times greater than carbon dioxide.

 Looking forward